Title Loan Laws And Disclosures For Each State

 Missouri

-If you’re a consumer who gets a title loan in Missouri, the lender can sell the vehicle if you don’t pay it as agreed.
+There are no caps on the costs of the loan.
+If you’re a consumer who gets a title loan in Missouri, the lender can sell the vehicle if you don’t pay the full amount owed as agreed.
 They can pursue the deficiency balance but must pay the surplus balance back.

 Montana